justanotherdot/justanotherdot/site/posts/actually_using_worktrees.md

 With this setup the context-switch dance is reduced.
 The workflow could be like
 this:

-1. Someone asks for a review or perhaps you're done want to get back to work
+1. Someone asks for a review or perhaps you're done and want to get back to work
 2. Calling `work` might get you back into your development environment where you left off
 3. `review branch-name` will go the other direction preparing the pull-request